-As the name indicates, short term disability insurance is intended to cover you for a short period of time following an illness or injury that keeps you out of work.
+As the name indicates, short term disability insurance is intended to cover you for a short period of time following an illness or injury that keeps you out of work and is usually offered through an employer.
 While policies vary, short term disability insurance typically covers you for a term somewhere between 13-26 weeks and can replace anywhere from 40-70% of your income during that benefit period.
 If you have both short term and long term disability policies in place, short term disability will pay you benefits during the waiting period before your long term disability coverage begins, at which point you’ll transition from one policy to the next to receive benefits.
 For that reason, it makes sense to have both policies to help ensure an unexpected illness or injury won’t derail your financial confidence for a few months or for several years.

 Temporary disability insurance is offered